MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-testing-builds.md

 ## Set up your tests to run with your build

-1. In your build definition, add a step with these details to run your tests with the test agent:
+1. In your build definition, add a task with these details to run your tests with the test agent:

    * List of machines where you want to run your tests